 Applies the direct curve fit method to the data points in the table.
 Using this method, the curve passes directly through the points.

 Applies the 'least squares' curve fit method to the data points in the table.
-Selecting this option enables the tolerance drop list.
+When you select this option, you enable the tolerance drop list.
 Using this method, the curve path is controlled by the tolerance value and does need to touch the points.

 Allows you to specify a tolerance for the Smoothing On option.
-Gives the maximum distance the curve can deviate from the points.
+It is the maximum distance the curve can deviate from the points.

 Curve End Conditions